DominicusBenacus/CarND-Advanced-Lane-Lines/writeup_template.md

     ...[]
 ```

-Ok now we check more and filer out bad line detection for a short tim horizon.
+Ok now we check more and filer out bad line detection for a short time horizon.
+That step skips me in a acceptable way through the bad curves and lane marking sections of the project video.

-Further the plan was to create an attribute detect lines = False or something like this.
-That atttribute allows to decide whether choose the sliding window method or call the lookAhead() function which is more effective once we detect good lines.
+At this point my python know how was not good enough to deal with classes or other structures for story values.
+I made some experiences with object orientated stuff like shown in

+* advancedLaneLinesFindingTryObjectOrientated.ipynb
+* line.py Class
+* LineDetection.py Class
+* functions pynthon file with functions

+but I did not come around and time was running.
+If u want u can take a look.
+So I decided to get an acceptable run with the implementation of advancedLaneLinesFindingSecodLevel.ipynb which produce the linked output video above.

+My understanding of what is the sense of using the collection module is very well but I did not get it in python as quick as I should.

+Thats it and I learned a lot about problems during lane line detection and what are possibilies to deal with them.
+For example store good lines in a collection and use the avarage or use sliding window only if necessary.
+But at the end I struggle on python :-).